insectos/node-red-cloudflare-ddns/README.md

 }
 ```

+## Usage in the hub-spoke mode

+In the Hub-spoke model the Cloudflare credentials are only maintained
+by the hub.
+This is kind of a service provider scenario.
+We use it
+on distributed farms where we can't control the access to hardware and
+don't want to distribute cloudflare credentials.

+See the examples for a configuration

+### Spoke

+- Configure the hub URL including a path
+- Configure the token to identify the spoke
+- Use a button or timer to trigger it
+- Use a `http request` node to talk to the hub

+### Hub

+- Configure the list of spokes and their tokens
+- use a `http in` and a `http response` to handle spoke submissions

 ## Libraries used

 - Mocha, Chai, Sinon for testing
 - No Runtime dependencies beyond NodeRED

 ## Change log

+### v0.1.0

+- moved nodes to `Cloudflare` category
+- Introduced hub & spoke nodes for central operations

 ### v0.0.1